vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 This comes in handy if a bunch of messages had chronic failures and got postponed to the distant future.
 If the root cause of the problem was fixed, the application could reschedule them to be delivered as soon as possible.
-You can also optionally change the priroity and or epoch.
+You can also optionally change the priority and or epoch.
 Lower priority and epoch values both increase the relative priority of the message and the back-off is less aggressive.